-Whistler is home to a variety of international cuisines but finding these treasures doesn’t always happen by chance.
+Whistler is home to a variety of international food restaurants, but finding these treasures doesn’t always happen by chance.
 If you’ve got a hankering for something in particular or want to try something new, let this list be your map.
 Any of these international dining options will have your tastebuds dancing for days!

 A planned dining experience in Whistler is always welcome as many of these hot spots fill up quickly.
 Plus, you’ve probably been busy adventuring and want to avoid searching for the right spot until the “hangeries” kick in.